 - Emotional support for health care professionals involved in the mishap

 - Apologies and compensation to patients when the hospital is at fault

-Along with saving the doctor patient relationship, the rewards of transparency include improving the quality of care and satisfaction scores.
+Studies suggest that transparent accountability is better for everyone involved in the long-run.
+Along with saving the doctor-patient relationship, the rewards of transparency include improving the quality of care and satisfaction scores.
 Moving towards transparent practices keeps physicians accountable and patients feeling respected.
-A survey showed that patient’s satisfaction scores rose from 60% to 90% in a three year period because the relationship between doctor and patient was strengthened through transparency.
+In fact, one study found patient satisfaction scores increased from 60% to 90% in a three year period because the relationship between the doctor and the patient was strengthened through transparency.

 Patient-centered care reinforces the bond between doctor and patient, moving the partnership to a more elevated level of understanding that can only be reached through transparency and communication.